cchitsiang/awesome-stars/README.md

 ## Jupyter Notebook

 - [microsoft/OmniParser](https://github.com/microsoft/OmniParser) - A simple screen parsing tool towards pure vision based GUI agent
+- [julep-ai/julep](https://github.com/julep-ai/julep) - A new DSL and server for AI agents and multi-step tasks
 - [MervinPraison/PraisonAI](https://github.com/MervinPraison/PraisonAI) - PraisonAI application combines AutoGen and CrewAI or similar frameworks into a low-code solution for building and managing multi-agent LLM systems, focusing on simplicity, customisation, and efficient
 - [AI4Finance-Foundation/FinRobot](https://github.com/AI4Finance-Foundation/FinRobot) - FinRobot: An Open-Source AI Agent Platform for Financial Analysis using LLMs 🚀 🚀 🚀
 - [mshumer/gpt-investor](https://github.com/mshumer/gpt-investor) -
 - [iusztinpaul/hands-on-llms](https://github.com/iusztinpaul/hands-on-llms) - 🦖 𝗟𝗲𝗮𝗿𝗻 about 𝗟𝗟𝗠𝘀, 𝗟𝗟𝗠𝗢𝗽𝘀, and 𝘃𝗲𝗰𝘁𝗼𝗿 𝗗𝗕𝘀 for free by designing, training, and deploying a real-time financial advisor LLM system ~ 𝘴𝘰𝘶𝘳𝘤𝘦 𝘤𝘰𝘥𝘦 + 𝘷𝘪𝘥𝘦𝘰 & 𝘳𝘦𝘢𝘥𝘪𝘯𝘨 𝘮𝘢𝘵𝘦𝘳𝘪𝘢𝘭𝘴
+- [DataExpert-io/data-engineer-handbook](https://github.com/DataExpert-io/data-engineer-handbook) - This is a repo with links to everything you'd ever want to learn about data engineering
 - [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
 Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio,
 - [DataTalksClub/machine-learning-zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp) - Learn ML engineering for free in 4 months!
 - [modelscope/facechain](https://github.com/modelscope/facechain) - FaceChain is a deep-learning toolchain for generating your Digital-Twin.